Thinkbridge/DataScience_Assignment/Question_One_Emails.md

 ## Your answer to Q.2 goes here

 **Q.3.
 You just received this email from your stakeholder.
 Write an email response.**
+From: Allan Kristian (allan@myclient.io)
+To: you@thinkbridge.in
+Subject: This sucks … nothing works on JIRA ticket MTS-1990
+Message:

+Here you go again.
+This ticket is marked ‘Ready for test’.
+But nothing works as it is supposed to.
+Do you have anyone who knows what they are doing?
+I cannot be wasting my time doing the testing for you.
+Have you heard of ‘testing’?
+My test results are documented on the ticket.
+Please review them and send me a version that works, in the next two days.

+Thanks
+Allan
 ## Your answer to Q.3 goes here

+**Q.4.
+Another engineer on your team has posted a question in a JIRA ticket as follows.
+Respond to her with your answer.**
+MTS-2203: Create a login screen to accept username and password along with all other requirements of a typical login screen Developer Comment: What are “all the other requirements”?
+## Your answer to Q.4 goes here